haochenheheda/NFormer/README.md

  - yacs

 ## Dataset
 Create a directory to store reid datasets under this repo or outside this repo.
-Set your path to the root of the dataset in `config/defaults.py` or set in scripts `x` and `x`.
+Set your path to the root of the dataset in `config/defaults.py` or set in scripts `Experiment-all_tricks-tri_center-market.sh` and `x`.

 ### Market1501